- The right to time off to care for dependants is intended to be for emergencies only, and the time taken off is unpaid.

 The right to take time off for dependants extends to the amount of time necessary to make arrangements in consequence of an emergency situation.
 In the circumstances of a death, the amount of time to be taken would cover, for example, making funeral arrangements but does not cover time taken by an employee in order to grieve.

 Time off to grieve would normally be covered under an employer’s compassionate/bereavement leave policy.
 Entitlements are at the discretion of the employer.
 However, from 6 April 2020, 'bereaved parents' are entitled to take a maximum of 2 weeks' leave as parental bereavement leave in the event that they lose a child under the age of 18.
 This is the only type of statutory bereavement leave available.
+Please refer to parental bereavement leave for more information.

 During any period when the employee is absent from work under the time off to care for dependants provisions, he or she is not entitled to pay.
 Continuity of service will, however, not be affected.